Operating Systems

 At the end of the output, cnspec shows a risk score from 0 (no risk) to 100 (highest risk).
 Failed checks include remediation guidance to help you fix issues.

-cnspec automatically detects the platform and applies Mondoo's out-of-the-box macOS Security policy, which covers FileVault, Gatekeeper, firewall, software updates, screen sharing, user accounts, and more.
+By default, cnspec applies the Mondoo macOS Security policy, which covers FileVault, Gatekeeper, firewall, software updates, screen sharing, user accounts, and more.
+To learn how to enable policies, read Manage Policies.
 You can also create your own policies or specify a particular policy bundle with --policy-bundle.

 Ensure FileVault encryption is enabled